w.secrets: Secret

 get_acl(scope: str, principal: str) AclItem

-Gets the details about the given ACL, such as the group and permission.
-Users must have the MANAGE permission to invoke this API.
+Describes the details about the given ACL, such as the group and permission.

 Parameters: